NOW ACCEPTING PROPOSALS FOR NEW WAVES! 2023 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO. APPLY NOW!

 Ali Rosa-Salas is a curator of live performance, music, and visual art.
 Her approach is rooted in the belief that curatorial practice must serve the public good.
 She finds inspiration from the cultural ecosystems of Lenapehoking (currently called New York City), where she was born and raised.
 Ali is currently the Artistic Director at Abrons Arts Center/Henry Street Settlement, where she curates the Center’s performance and exhibition programming, as well as supports the Center’s residency programs.
 Prior to Abrons, Ali organized projects with AFROPUNK, Danspace Project, Discwoman, Knockdown Center, MoCADA, Weeksville Heritage Center, and more.
 She graduated from Barnard with a B.A. in Women’s, Gender, and Sexuality Studies, with interdisciplinary concentrations in Dance and Race/Ethnic Studies, and has an M.A. from the Institute for Curatorial Practice in Performance at Wesleyan University.
 In addition to her role at Abrons, Ali is the Associate Curator of the Jacob’s Pillow Dance Festival.
 She is also the co-curator of Nuyorican Mag, a digital archive that celebrates the cultural, social, and political innovations of Puerto Ricans from New York City.

-NOW ACCEPTING PROPOSALS FOR 2022-2023 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO.
+NOW ACCEPTING PROPOSALS FOR NEW WAVES!
+2024 RESIDENCIES IN BARBADOS + 2025 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO

 SELF-DIRECTED RESIDENCIES